es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 This uploads the dummy bitfile in round about a minute.
 Make sure you use python version 3 instead of python version 2.

+## Use of different elasticnode middleware functions in controlmanager

+With our example [main.c](../app/main.c) you can use different functions of the elasticnode.
+They are briefly described in the [README.md](../README.md) in the library "controlmanager".
+For using this functions run and build the main like explained in the last section.
+After that run

+    $ sudo screen /dev/ttyACM1

+exactly like in the section "Blink Lufa Example".
+Then you can write in the terminal your needed char for your specific function you want to use.
+E.g. type "L" and ....

 ## Tests